Status of a bet as a contract

 When you place a bet with a licensed gambling business, you enter into a legally enforceable contract with that business.

-The gambling business must make the terms and conditions of the bet available to you.
-You should make sure that you are familiar with the terms and conditions and that you understand what they might mean, especially in the event of any changed circumstances around the bet, before you decide whether to place the bet.
+Gambling businesses must make the terms and conditions of the bet available to you.
+Before deciding whether or not to place a bet, make sure you're familiar with the terms and conditions and that you understand what they mean, especially in the event of any changed circumstances around the bet.

 We also require gambling businesses to provide a means for you to complain about the bet.
 This helps us to keep betting fair.